www.belgium.be Logo of the federal government

 International Relations

 The CCB maintains bilateral relations with its counterparts in different countries and with various stakeholders.
-Furthermore, the CCB coordinates the Belgian representation in international cybersecurity fora while following up on international commitments and on proposals of national positions in this area.
+Furthermore, the CCB coordinates the Belgian representation in international cybersecurity forums while following up on international commitments and on proposals of national positions in this area.

 Europese netwerken